bguneys/ProjectSolutions/README.md

 ### Todo
 * Adding notifications for events in "Planner" section
-* Addng options to change the order of notes in the list
+* Adding options to change the order of notes in the list
 * Adding date and title change options for folders and notes
 * Adding night mode